Gustav Mesmer: Biography

 Born in Altshausen, Germany, on 16 January 1903, Gustav Mesmer was the sixth of 12 children.
 His schooling was cut short by the First World War, and at the age of 11 he began to work as a hired hand on various farms.
 Later, while working in the Untermarchtel monastery he was inspired by a Vincentian Sister to enter the Benedictine Order.
 He spent six years at the Benedictine monastery at Beuron, where he was known as Brother Alexander, but left shortly before taking his final vows.

 Mesmer returned to Altshausen, where he lived with his parents and (in 1928) apprenticed himself to a carpenter.
-The following year, on the 17th of March, he disrupted a communion ceremony in the Altshausen church with a statement to the effect that it wasn't the blood of Christ that the churchgoers were being given, and that the whole ceremony was a fraud.
+The following year, on 17 March, he disrupted a communion ceremony in the Altshausen church with a statement to the effect that it wasn't the blood of Christ that the churchgoers were being given, and that the whole ceremony was a fraud.
 He was forcibly removed from the church and taken back to his parents' house.
 The Mesmers’ family doctor considered his behavior a sign of mental illness of some kind and feared he might harm himself or others.
 Consequently, Mesmer was committed to the Bad Schussenried mental home with a diagnosis of schizophrenia of the paranoid type.

 Mesmer wrote his family asking for their support in having him quickly released, but he received no answer because the Bad Schussenried administrators were not passing his letters on to the family.
 Frustrated, he broke out of Bad Schussenried and returned to Altshausen.
 His family didn't want him there, however, and sent him back.
 Over the years that followed, Mesmer continued to write his family expressing his wish to lead a normal life outside the mental home, and he broke out of the home many times.
 The Bad Schussenried staff considered his ideas about living a normal life delusional and did not take them seriously.
 Mesmer was to spend a total of 35 years in mental institutions before finally being released in 1964.